30 Best Ways to Lose Weight at Work

 Researchers at the University of California found that low lights increase binge eating.
 "Dimmer lights make you less self-aware, which loosens your inhibitions," says Joseph Kasof, Ph.D., the study's author.
 For more great ways to survive your workday, here's how to escape your office gab-master.

 You stayed at the office and ate Chinese for many nights to earn that bonus.
-Too bad you’ll likely blow it at the pharmacy.
+Too bad you'll likely blow it at the pharmacy.
 Compared with healthy-weight men, overweight men spend 37 percent more on prescription drugs (138 percent more on cardiovascular drugs in particular) and 13 percent more on primary-care visits.
-For more great eating tips, here are 25 Foods Men Over 45 Should Eat.
+And for more great healthy living advice, here are the 40 Health Myths You Encounter Every Day.

 If you're traveling for work, you know very well that most hotels boast a "state-of-the-art exercise facility," while the reality is it's often just a treadmill in a closet.
 Throw in a packed meeting schedule and jet lag, and watch your entire workout program collapse.